 Aug 27th My writing last night was brought to a close very suddenly by the Brigade being ordered up to the front.
 We lay there under our guns all night in the sand.
 I don't think I ever saw it rain harder or more steady in my life than it did all night long.
 We were too much concerned about our enemies to notice it much.
 We advanced our lines to within a few yards of Ft Wagoner last night.
 One of the Regt. made a charge and took about 70 prisoners.
 Many were killed on both sides.
 The 75th lost none.

-the Shelter tents here and the [Companion?] tent, or, "A" tent in
+Shelter tents here and the [Companion?] tent, or, "A" tent in their place.

 I have not time to write more.